lsamon/simplesettler/README.md

 * Make the AJAX tab bar dynamically change the url
 * Add modal popups for various forms and information
 * Add more functionality for admin users, such as charts and graphs.
+* Use websockets to implement a live chat feature.

 ### Link to our site: